tvpollet/beautiful-jekyll/_pages/thesis_topics.md

 * Projects on sleep.
 * Projects on attractiveness, face perception, etc.
 * Projects on birth order (unless they would be replication style projects, especially relating to family relationships).
-* Projects on social media addiction.
+* Projects on social media addiction (but see the example of meta-analysing the reliability of one of these scales).
 * Projects on aggression, violence, rape, sexual violence.
 * Projects on human-animal relationships.
 * Projects on stress and mental health (unless they are dealing with social network analysis).